rgellison/engine/README.md

 1. Before running the application ensure you have node.js and MongoDB installed on your device Please use the following links to complete this www.mongodb/try/download/community www.nodejs.org/es/
-2. We also need to check your host file can accpet the host connection
+2. We also need to check your host file can accept the host connection
    a.
 Open the start menu
    b.
 Type Notepad.exe and press enter
    c.
 In notepad find file and open